dannyvankooten/change-username/readme.txt

 Requires at least: 6.0
 Requires PHP: 7.4

-Change usernames of your WordPress users effectively.
+Change WordPress usernames from the user edit screen, with validation for existing users, illegal logins, and Multisite admins.

 == Description ==

 ## Change Username

-The Change Username plugin allows you to change the usernames of your WordPress users in an easy and effective way.

-By default, WordPress itself does not allow usernames to be changed.
-The other plugins for changing usernames do not scale all that well for sites with a large number of users.

-This plugin takes a different approach by simply enhancing the default "edit user" page and then processing the username change over AJAX, resulting in a much faster and user-friendly experience.
+WordPress does not let administrators change usernames by default.
+Change Username adds that option directly to the existing user edit screen, without a separate settings page.

+Use it to update a WordPress username while keeping the same user ID, posts, comments, and profile data attached to the account.

 ### Features

-- Change username of any user on your WordPress site.
+- Change any WordPress username from the existing user edit screen.
-- Checks if username is taken before changing it.
+- Prevent username conflicts by checking whether the new username already exists.
-- Checks if username is in list of illegal logins.
+- Block usernames that are listed as illegal logins.
-- Uses the exact same username requirements as WordPress core.
+- Follow the same username validation rules as WordPress core.
-- Retain superadmin rights if used to change the username of a Multisite superadmin.
+- Retain superadmin rights when changing the username of a Multisite super admin.

 ### Requirements